Nodetary/Nodetary/README.md

   DocuWerx's ethos empowers the embodiment of the erosion of trust and reliance on centralized control systems, marking the dawn of  a new era that stewards a future of decentralization, self-sovereignty liberation, and the freedom of our data privacy.
-This commitment is tangible evidence of my commitment and a legacy that will protect clients from counterfeit  eContracts and questionable eSignatures, forever establishing DocuWerx Corp Notarization Provenance.
+This tangible evidence of my commitment and a legacy that will protect clients from counterfeit  eContracts and questionable eSignatures, forever establishing DocuWerx Corp Notarization Provenance.

 ```